agriffis-archive/httreplay/README.md

 # httreplay

-A Python HTTP (and HTTPS!) replay/mocking library for testing.
+A Python HTTP (and HTTPS!) record-and-replay library for testing.

 The library supports network requests made via `httplib`, `requests >= 1.2.3`, and `urllib3 >= 0.6`.